Chiissu/Multichat/README.md

 # Multichat

-Brought to you by Froxcey and the [Nebula Team](https://discord.gg/7Px37vZy2M).
+Brought to you by ChiissuOrg and the [Nebula Team](https://discord.gg/7Px37vZy2M).

 > This code was written to be part of the Nebula bot, but it didn't get
 > merged.
 Therefore, I decided to make it a bit more standalone and publish
 > to the public.
 >